 Outdoor parking spaces are a great option for storing your camper.
 With spaces ranging anywhere from 20 ft. to upwards of 35 ft. or longer, they’re perfect for Class A, B, or C motorhomes, camper trailer storage, travel trailer storage and even fifth-wheel trailer storage.
 These spaces are located behind the facility gates and most often fenced in as well.

 Pro tip: Some of these spaces are covered, and some are not.
 Be sure to check the facility’s details to ensure you get what you’re looking for.
 (If it’s not a covered space, put a cover on your camper so it’s protected from the elements.)

 Indoor drive-up units

 Another choice for camper storage is drive-up units.
-These are convenient and more secure than outdoor parking.
 As the name implies, you can drive your camper right up and into the storage unit.
 Some indoor storage facilities are in a warehouse-style setting, or have a special oversized door for taller vehicles.
 Be sure to read your Rental Agreement fir additional information.

-But, traditional drive-up units have a door that’s only 7 ft. tall.
-So, your teardrop trailer would fit, but an Airstream trailer or larger travel trailer would require a taller door, or outdoor storage.
+Traditional drive-up units have a 7-ft. door.
+So, your teardrop trailer can usually fit, but an Airstream trailer or taller travel trailer would require a specialized unit with a taller door, or outdoor storage.
 The smallest units that could be used for camper storage are 10 ft. by 15 ft. (for popups and some truck campers), followed by 10 ft. by 20 ft. units which can be used for most Class B motorhomes and travel trailer storage, and some facilities will offer drive-up units as long as 35 ft. for larger Class A motorhomes and RV camper storage.